 Some tummy tucks involve a small incision similar to a C-section, while others require more extensive incisions.
-The length of the scar from a tummy tuck or abdominoplasty depends on the amount of skin that needs to be excised.
+The length of the scar from an abdominoplasty depends on the amount of skin that needs to be excised.
 If the belly button needs to be relocated to retain a normal position that may cause a separate scar.

 In general during a tummy tuck, Dr. Garcia makes an incision right above the pubic area from hipbone to hipbone or just over the pubic hair only in mini tummy tucks.
 The navel is separated from surrounding tissue by a second incision, if it is going to be moved.
 Dr. Garcia stitches the underlying muscles into a new, tighter position.
 Then he stretches the skin flap down, stitches it into place and trims excess skin.

 A mini-tummy tuck uses a smaller incision and does not require moving your navel.
-A partial tummy tuck involves separating the skin between the incision and the navel, stretching the skin down, trimming away the excess, and stitching it back into place.
+A partial tuck involves separating the skin between the incision and the navel, stretching the skin down, trimming away the excess, and stitching it back into place.

-A tummy tuck usually takes two to five hours.
-A mini tummy tuck may only take one to two hours.
-And times will vary if liposuction is performed during your tummy tuck.
+The abdominoplasty procedure generally takes two to five hours; a mini tuck may only take one to two hours.
+Times may vary if liposuction is performed during your procedure.

 You should expect to be limited to minimal activities for two weeks after surgery with only moderate activity during weeks three and four.
 By four to six weeks after surgery, most patients have been cleared to return to normal activities.

-Do you want to know more about your tummy tuck options?
+Still have questions about your options?
 Is it the right procedure to help you slim your contours?
-Call Julio Garcia, MD, Cosmetic & Plastic Surgery Clinic today at (702) 470-0547 to schedule your consultation.
+Call Julio Garcia, MD, Cosmetic & Plastic Surgery Clinic today at (702) 870-0058 to schedule your consultation.
 We welcome patients throughout the Las Vegas area including Henderson and Paradise, and throughout the world.